V4Fire/Core/src/core/queue/order/README.md

 # core/queue/order

-This module provides a class to organize an ordered queue data structure.
+This module provides a class to organize an ordered [[Queue]] data structure.

+## comparator

+To compare different elements from a queue is used the special comparator function that has the same API with the native `Array.prototype.sort` comparator.
+To provide a comparator, use the structure' constructor.

+## usage

 ```js
 import OrderedQueue from 'core/queue/order';